 If you’re using WordPress, there’s a Click-to-Tweet plugin that makes this process simple and straightforward.
 By using regular WordPress pull quotes and customizing the message that you want to have appear, the Click-to-Tweet plugin manages the rest – making nicely formatted, Twitter-ready boxes that your readers can simply click to share.

 An example of the click-to-tweet plugin

-Now turning your content into a blog post or a series of posts is one thing.
-But, oftentimes you’re starting with a blog post and looking for ways to repurpose it for other platforms, so let’s take a look at some alternatives.
+Now turning your content creations into a blog post or a series of blog posts is one thing.
+But, oftentimes you’re starting with a blog post and looking for content repurposing tips for other platforms, so let’s take a look at some alternatives.

 Repurposing Content into eBooks

 In the U.S., eBook sales revenue has risen steadily year after year – from about $274 million dollars in 2008 to a projected 8.5+ BILLION by 2017.
 Much of their popularity steps from the widespread use of tablets and mobile phones, making e-books a compact way to enjoy books on nearly any subject.